 Bold Thinking for a New Refugee System

-Chaired by Lloyd Axworthy, The World Refugee & Migration Council was established — originally as the World Refugee Council — in May 2017 by the Centre for International Governance Innovation (CIGI), and is intended to complement the efforts of the United Nations High Commissioner for Refugees (UNHCR), which affirmed the Global Compact for Refugees in December 2018.
+Chaired by Lloyd Axworthy, The World Refugee & Migration Council was established — originally as the World Refugee Council under the Centre for International Governance Innovation — in May 2017 and is intended to complement the efforts of the United Nations High Commissioner for Refugees (UNHCR), which affirmed the Global Compact for Refugees in December 2018.